The Application Process

 - Interview with members of the Admissions Board.
 All interviews will take place by zoom.

 Once you are accepted, there are three more steps before you go overseas.

 - Submit a few final forms.
 Acceptance is provisional based on a background check and a doctor’s indication that you are healthy enough to go overseas.

 - Participate in the Placement Process.
 Before Orientation actually begins, in a process of mutual discernment, we will try to match your skills, interests, and experience with our needs in the regions.

 - Attend the Orientation Program.
 In our 8 week program in Ossining, NY, you will explore theologies of mission and develop skills needed in cross-cultural mission.
 Orientation is also the final phase of mutual discernment, giving both you and Maryknoll Lay Missioners a chance to be certain this is the right time for you to go to mission.

-At the end of orientation, you will sign a covenant and a contract, and you will participate in a sending ceremony that formally welcomes you to Maryknoll Lay Missioners and that celebrates your commitment to global mission.
-After the celebrations are over, you will return home for a few weeks of rest and have a chance to say goodbye to friends and family.
-The Maryknoll Lay Missioners in the country where you have been assigned will orient you to your new region, get you settled in housing, and guide you in getting started in ministry.
+At the end of orientation, you will sign a covenant and a contract, and participate in a sending ceremony that formally welcomes you to Maryknoll Lay Missioners!
+Then you will return home for Christmas and a chance to say goodbye to friends and family.
+The date you will actually go overseas will be arranged with the lay missioners in the country where you have been assigned.
+Once you are there, the local team will orient you, get you settled in housing, and guide you in getting started in ministry.
 In most cases, you will spend the first few months of your time in your host country in language school.